WOG (company)

-WOG (West Oil Group) is a gas stations chain in Ukraine consisting of more than 400 Filling stations.
+WOG (West Oil Group) is a gas station chain in Ukraine consisting of more than 400 filling stations.

 History

 In 2000, the first gas station complex under the WOG brand was opened in the village of Tsuman in Volyn.

-Filling stations were opened in Kyiv and Odesa (2006), Chernihiv, Zaporizhia, Poltava, Kherson, Luhansk, and Kharkiv regions (2007), Donetsk region (2009), Dnipro (2019).

 In 2002, WOG had more than 200 filling stations.
+Filling stations were opened in Kyiv and Odesa in 2006, Chernihiv, Zaporizhzhia, Poltava, Kherson, Luhansk, and Kharkiv Oblasts in 2007, Donetsk Oblast in 2009, Dnipro in 2019.

 In 2007, the first Sun Market stores appeared at WOG filling stations.
 In 2008, WOG started cooperation with the international company Deloitte.
 In 2009, WOG launched 100 MUSTANG fuel.

 In 2010, the loyalty program for PRIDE regular customers started.
 The company won a number of tenders for the supply of fuel for large state and international enterprises, including SJSC "Motor Roads of Ukraine", "Ukrposhta", mining and processing plant "MetInvest", "ArcelorMittal", "Energoatom", "Ukrzaliznytsia".
 In 2011, the chain had more than 400 filling stations in Ukraine.

 In 2013, WOG started sales of diesel fuel of the new generation MUSTANG +.
 In 2014, the project "The coffeest coffee" was launched.
 The same year WOG held a presentation of a branded gas LPG MUSTANG.

 In 2015, WOG Cafe in Kyiv was opened, which operates outside filling stations.
 In 2017, the company launched the WOG Pay service, which allows to refuel a car without leaving it; WOG Cafe was opened at Kyiv Airport (Zhulyany).
 In 2019, WOG Cafe was opened at the airports of Lviv and Odesa.
 At the end of the year, there were more than 150 electric chargers in the network, including 37 supercharges.